Kitty Wilkinson: Biographies

-Wilkinsons supervised, and that the legend of "Catherine of Liverpool" was bult up over generations, starting with William Rathbone.
+Wilkinsons supervised, and that the legend of "Catherine of Liverpool" was built up over generations, starting with William Rathbone.

 In 2000, a fuller biography, The Life of Kitty Wilkinson, was written by Liverpool author and civic historian Michael Kelly.
 Kelly also starred in a short documentary about Wilkinson's life, produced by a group of students at Edge Hill University in 2014, with the title Kitty: The Saint of the Slums.